nerudaj/dgm-lib/Readme.md

  * ENABLE_TESTS - Default: ON.
 When enabled, unit-tests target is created.
  * ENABLE_SANDBOX - Default: ON.
 When enabled, simple sandbox target with window is created so developer can play around with features.
+ * OVERRIDE_RUNTIME_OUTPUT_DIR - Default: ON.
+When enabled, all runtime build artifacts (dlls and exes), even those from depedencies are compiled into one common folder (${CMAKE_BINARY_DIR}/Compiled).
+This way executables can be run right away without worrying about DLL lookup.

+All these options are disabled when the library is used as a dependency to improve build times and to ensure proper placement of build artifacts.

 ## Packaging